bitsandbricks/portfolio_en/content/project/ai-satellites-and-drones-to-monitor-illegal-waste-dumps/index.md

 After obtaining a complete map of the garbage dumps in the area, the Environmental Secretariat was able to use the information to determine the affected points and coordinate efforts with neighborhood residents and representatives of neighbors affected by foul odors, pollution, or smoke from burning tires to clean up the dumps.

 With this information, the stakeholders defined a management plan and an action map.
-In 2022, an on-site inspection was carried out, and the detected microdumps were cleaned up.
+In 2022, an on-site inspection was carried out, and the detected waste dumps were cleaned up.

 #### Selected media coverage: (in Spanish)